cea-hpc/phobos/doc/design/config.md

 # Levels of configuration
 We distinguish multiple levels of configuration:

+## Hard coded
+A hard-coded parameter, used only in case that parameter was not set beforehand in another level.

 ## Global
 A globally specified parameter, with value shared amongst all nodes.
 Admins should prioritize this method to make sure the changes affect